raptor7197/signed-with-quantum/README.md

 ```

 Once both the backend and the mobile app are set up and running, they will be able to communicate with each other.
-make sure to Configure the deployed backend link in the App otherwise the app won't work .
+Make sure to configure the deployed backend link in the app otherwise the app won't work.